bushstas/classy-loader/README.md

 At first the loader will try to find a line with:
 **export default (class|function) MySuperClassName**

-Then try with:
+Then tries with:
 **export default connect(...)(MySuperClassName)**

-Then try with:
+Then tries with:
 **class MySuperClassName**

 And at last it will get the first line with: